altomator/EN-data_mining/README.md

 *Data Mining Historical Newspaper Metadata (Europeana Newspaper Project)*

 ### Synopsis
-Newspapers from European digital library collections collections are part of the data set OLR’ed (Optical Layout Recognition) by the project Europeana Newspaper (www.europeana-newspapers.eu).
-The OLR refinement consists of the description of the structure of each issue and articles (spatial extent, title and subtitle, classification of content types) using the METS/ALTO format.
+Newspapers from European digital librabries collections are part of the data set OLR’ed (Optical Layout Recognition) by the project Europeana Newspapers (www.europeana-newspapers.eu).
+The OLR refinement (performed by CCS) consists of the description of the structure of each issue and articles (spatial extent, title and subtitle, classification of content types) using the METS/ALTO format.

-Of each digital document is derived a set of bibliographical and descriptive metadata relating to content (date of publication, number of pages, articles, words, illustrations, advertisements, etc.).
-Shell and XSLT scripts called with Xalan-Java are used to extract  metadata from METS manifest and OCR files.
+From each digital document is derived a set of bibliographical and descriptive metadata relating to content (date of publication, number of pages, articles, words, illustrations, etc.).
+Shell and XSLT scripts called with Xalan-Java are used to extract some metadata from METS manifest or OCR files.
+The complete set of derived data contains about 4,500,000 atomic metadata values.

 ### Installation
-You will need to install:
+You will need to use:
-3 DOS shell scripts :
+Two DOS shell scripts :
-- cmd.dos
-- sdd
+- batch-EN.bat
-- ddd
+- xslt.cmd

-2 XSLT sheets
+Two XSLT sheets
-- ddd
-- dd

-Xalan-Java :
-- dd
+- analyseAltosCCS.xsl
-- dd
+- calculeStatsMETS_CSV.xsl

+The XSLT are runned with Xalan-Java (see xslt.cmd).

 The documents must be stored in a "DOCS" folder.
-The metadata will be generated in a "STATS" folder.
+The metadata are generated in a "STATS" folder.

 ### Tests
 1. Open a DOS command line.
-2. Type
+2. Change dir to the batch folder
-3.
+3. >batch-EN.bat

+For each document, its metadata are stored in the STATS folder under two formats :
+- XML (raw metadata, with detailled values for each page)
+- CSV (metadata atissue level)

+An aggregated file (metadata.csv) contains all the CSV metadata.

 ### Article, charts &  datasets

-See http://altomator.github.io/EN-data_mining for a detailed presentation.
+See http://altomator.github.io/EN-data_mining/ for a detailed presentation.

 #### Charts
 See [Charts](https://github.com/altomator/EN-data_mining/tree/master/Charts)